 Everybody has the ability to make a certain amount of money.
 Income has a range that usually increases the older you get.

 Let me share with you the steps I took to be at peace with no longer trying to make maximum money.
 In the process of walking away, I also lost my title and became a nobody.
-For some, walking away from prestige is even more difficult than walking away from money.
+For some, walking away from status and prestige is even more difficult than walking away from money.
 We all want to stay relevant somehow.

 To clarify, this post is not so much about early retirement.
-It’s more about saying no to a promotion that requires more work for more money.
-It’s about taking a new job that brings more meaning, but doesn’t pay as well.
+It's more about saying no to a promotion or a job transfer that requires more work for more money.
+It's also about taking a new job that brings you more meaning, but doesn't pay as well.
 Early retirement is an extreme example that isn’t for everybody.

 1) Envision What Your Life Would Be Like Making More